snehakhobragade90/renovate-integrations/README.md

 };
 ```

+BuildNerd will send an onboarding PR there the next time it runs (currently every two hours).

+### Auto Changelog

-Renovate will send an onboarding PR there the next time it runs (currently every two hours).
-You should also check your repos `Jenkinsfile` to be sure you have Indy set to automatically manage the `CHANGELOG.md` and `VERSION` files:
+You should also check your repo's `Jenkinsfile` to be sure you have Indy set to automatically manage the `CHANGELOG.md` and `VERSION` files:

 ```groovy
 indy {